These are the people who work hard to ensure you have access to nutritious, safe food you can feel good about!

 The Yegerlehner Family

 Alan and Mary, along with their daughter Kate and son-in-law Doug, own and operate the farm located in Clay City, Indiana.
 Kate is the seventh generation of Yegerlehners to manage the farm, and Doug helps however he can when his off-farm job allows.
 This crew takes care of the daily management of the animals, including milking, moving fences for grazing rotations, feeding and moving chickens in the eggmobiles on pasture, and egg collection/washing/packaging.

-Alan and Mary also have two sons, Luke (married to Lauren) and Jess, who live and work off farm, and three energetic grandchildren, Eli, Lucy, and Adeline, who keep everyone on their toes!
+Alan and Mary also have two sons, Luke (married to Lauren) and Jess (married to Brittany), who live and work off farm, and three energetic grandchildren, Eli, Lucy, and Adeline, who keep everyone on their toes!